wp-plugins/memphis-documents-library/readme.txt

 5. screenshot-5.png

 == Changelog ==
+= 2.4 =
+* Removed IE Compatiablity mode fix, this was causing too many header error.
+If you want to this functionality add this line to your theme header file, right under the <head> tag. <meta http-equiv="X-UA-Compatible" content="IE=11; IE=10; IE=9; IE=8; IE=7; IE=EDGE" />
+* Add the ability to change the color of the download button.
+* Fixed the rss feed bug
+* Fixed a look an feel issue with the sort box
+* More small fixes and updates
 = 2.3.2 =
 * possible hotfix to header issues
 * fix of google docs issues